wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

 *   (1) A person commits an offence who, for the purpose of gaining employment with the Police, intentionally submits false or forged documents or makes false representations when applying for employment.

-    (2) A person who commits an offence against this section is liable to imprisonment for a term not exceeding 6 months, to a fine not exceeding $5,000, or to both.
+    (2) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 6 months, to a fine not exceeding $5,000, or to both.

-    Compare: 1958 No 109[s 49][222]
+    Compare: 1958 No 109[s 49][224]

+    Section 47(2): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 48 Personation and representing vehicle, etc, as Police vehicle